 - The Blacksmith: He is training as a blacksmith under his father and will inherit his business someday.
 This comes in handy when Valerie is used as bait by Father Solomon, as Henry is able to make lock picks to undo her chains.

-- Dirty Coward: Sees himself as one when he froze up in terror and couldn't prevent the Wolf from killing his father.
-Becomes a Cowardly Lion over the course of the film, overcoming his fears to protect the village.
+- Dirty Coward: He sees himself as he'd frozen up in terror and couldn't prevent the Wolf from killing his father.
+He becomes a Cowardly Lion over the course of the film, overcoming his fears to protect the village.

-- Enemy Mine: Teams up with his romantic rival Peter to save Valerie.
+- Enemy Mine: He teams up with his romantic rival Peter to save Valerie.

 - Heartbroken Badass: By the films end, due to his father dying and his love interest rejecting him.